dockstore/dockstore-ui/app/docs/markdown/faq.md

 ## Any last tips on using Dockstore?

-* the Dockstore CLI uses `./datastore` for temp files so if you're processing large files make sure this partition hosting the current directory is large.
+* the Dockstore CLI uses `./datastore` in the working directory for temp files so if you're processing large files make sure this partition hosting the current directory is large.
 * you can use a single Docker image with multiple tools, each of them registered via a different CWL
 * you can use a Git repository with multiple CWL files
 * related to the two above, you can use non-standard file paths if you customize your registrations in the Version tab of Dockstore